Having difficult conversations

 Accessible information about sex for deaf young people isn’t easy to find and although conversations about these topics aren’t necessarily easy, they are important.
 You can find out more about talking to your teen about sex here.

 Having open conversations about substances with your child or teen will help them feel informed and to make safer choices for themselves.
 This includes communicating your expectations, such as setting some ground rules about any usage at home and talking about how to use legal substances safely.
 For example, discussing the legal drinking ages, different strengths of alcohol or mixing drinks.

 As your teen gets older, they might question their sexuality or gender identity, or they may already have started to do so.
 They might feel confused about who they are, about their attractions (or not) to other people, or under pressure to ‘be’ one thing or another.
 It’s important to reassure them that they don’t have to decide on a label: They may already know their identity.
 Coming out to family as lesbian, gay, bi, trans or questioning can be a difficult and brave decision.

 Talking positively and without judgement about LGBTQ people will help your teen feel more comfortable with their identity, or in considering, questioning or discussing their identity or sexual orientation.
-You can signpost them to our pages about sexual identity and coming out on the Buzz.
+You can signpost them to information about sexual identity on Childline.
 Find out more about coming out and advice for parents at Stonewall.

 Deaf young people can be more likely to struggle with their mental health for many reasons, including communication barriers and feelings of isolation.
 If you’re worried about your teen, check-in with them by starting a conversation with general questions, like ‘how is school going?’, or let them know you’re concerned with questions such as ‘you seem a bit down at the moment.
 Are you feeling ok?’